 On 9 December 2014, the Commission adopted an Implementing Regulation establishing the forms to be used under the Succession Regulation:

-Denmark, Ireland and the United Kingdom do not participate in the Regulation.
-As a result, cross-border succession procedures handled by the authorities of these three Member States will continue to be governed by their national rules.
+Denmark and Ireland do not participate in the Regulation.
+As a result, cross-border succession procedures handled by the authorities of these two Member States will continue to be governed by their national rules.

 Matters of inheritance tax law are excluded from the scope of the Regulation.

-You will find information about the new EU succession rules in this leaflet.
+You will find information about the new EU succession rules on this website.

 Please click on the relevant country flag on this page to consult the information sheets on national succession law and procedures in each Member State.
-These information sheets were prepared by the European Judicial Network in civil and commercial matters (EJN-civil) in cooperation with the Council of the Notariats of the EU (CNUE).
+These information sheets were prepared by the European Judicial Network (in civil and commercial matters) in cooperation with the Council of the Notariats of the EU (CNUE).

 Successions in Europe, a site proposed by CNUE, can help you find answers to questions on succession in 22 Member States.